 Click on the image for enlarged view

 The shores of India were besieged by private companies of different European origins—France, the Netherlands, Portugal and England—in the early 17th century.
-By the beginning of the 19th century, it was Britain and its East India Company that had gradually succeeded in taking over the country and which then held ninety percent of India’s territory.
+By the beginning of the 19th century, it was Britain and its East India Company that have gradually succeeded in taking over the country and which then held ninety percent of India’s territory.

 Not co-incidentally, the greatest strides in science were achieved during those days of glory when Britain held India in her iron grip.
 The factual Vedic version was scrutinized by those Western minds and interpreted according to their very limited capacity.
 As a result, this new-found knowledge of India was suitably altered and adapted in ways that would prove suitable to serve the needs of the Western world.
 Much of the ancient texts of India were translated into English, German and other languages and carefully kept in the British libraries.
 Meanwhile the politically-motivated theory of Aryan invasion was promoted as a political ruse to override and minimize the ancient glory of Bharata-varsha.
 The foreign invaders were free to utilize India’s heritage for their own so called “scientific discoveries”.

 Many mechanical devices and machines were invented in the 19th century leading to increased production with a result that populations now began to centralize in the cities.
 Such sophisticated mechanics are well described in the Vimana Shastra and Vedic Sutras which deals with the science of aerodynamics and mechanics – within their shlokas.
 Even by today’s standards, if properly applied, these Vedic Sutras can create most advanced technological instruments and mammoth machines ever known to mankind.